JudeQuintana/cloud-infra-lab/README.md

 Zone and Domain:
 - Must own the zone via domain registrar and the AWS zone resource should already exist (either manually or in Terraform).
   - Demo looks up the zone resource.
-- Change the `dns_zone` local variable in [alb.tf](https://github.com/JudeQuintana/cloud-infra-lab/blob/daca206af682d7cd9216eefbf9281c1c4cacec5e/alb.tf#L2) accordingly.
+- Change the `zone_name` local variable in [alb.tf](https://github.com/JudeQuintana/cloud-infra-lab/blob/daca206af682d7cd9216eefbf9281c1c4cacec5e/alb.tf#L2) accordingly.

 IPAM Configuration:
 - There are many ways to configure IPAM so I manually created IPAM pools (advanced tier) in the AWS UI.